The Block Editor

 Inserting a Read More Button

-The ninth option in the list of block types, which is labeled Read More, is used to insert a read more link into your content; if the article is displayed in a preview, such as on the front page, it will usually display a set number of words as per the Excerpt Length option available in the Theme section of the Publii app (accessible via the left-menu) in the Basic Settings section.
+The ninth option in the list of block types, which is labeled Read More, is used to insert a read more link into your content; if the article is displayed in a preview, such as on the homepage, it will usually display a set number of words as per the Excerpt Length option available in the Theme section of the Publii app (accessible via the left-menu) in the Basic Settings section.
 When a read-more section is added to your text, it will prevent any text after the read-more from being displayed in these previews; helpful if your article begins with a short paragraph and you don't wish to include part of the next paragraph in the preview.

 To add a read-more to your article, simply open the Insert Bar and click the Read More option in the list of block types; the read-more will be automatically added and activated.